 Fonda never seems as ruthless as Stewart, but he manages to convey even more world-weary cynicism.
 As usual, Mann surrounds himself

-with a terrific cast including Anthony Perkins, Lee Van Cleef and the magnetic Neville Brand (the fourth most decorated American
+with a terrific cast including Anthony Perkins, Lee Van Cleef and one of the best performances of the magnetic Neville Brand (the fourth most decorated American

 soldier in World War II).
 Bounty hunter Fonda when confronted by the menacing Brand after bringing Brandís no-good cousin in dead: